Section 125.18 | Office of information technology - duties of director - contracts.

-(H) Upon request from the director of administrative services, the director of budget and management may transfer cash from the information technology fund created in section 125.15 of the Revised Code, the MARCS administration fund created in section 4501.29 of the Revised Code, the enterprise applications fund created in division (B)(11) of this section, or the professions licensing system fund created in division (I) of this section to the major information technology purchases fund in an amount not to exceed the amount computed under division (B)(11) of this section.
+(H) Upon request from the director of administrative services, the director of budget and management may transfer cash from the information technology fund created in section 125.15 of the Revised Code to the major information technology purchases fund in an amount not to exceed the amount computed under division (B)(10) of this section.
 The major information technology purchases fund is hereby created in the state treasury.

 (1) "Personal information" has the same meaning as in section 149.45 of the Revised Code.

 (2) "State agency" means every organized body, office, or agency established by the laws of the state for the exercise of any function of state government, other than any state-supported institution of higher education, the office of the auditor of state, treasurer of state, secretary of state, or attorney general, the adjutant general's department, the bureau of workers' compensation, the industrial commission, the public employees retirement system, the Ohio police and fire pension fund, the state teachers retirement system, the school employees retirement system, the state highway patrol retirement system, the general assembly or any legislative agency, the capitol square review advisory board, or the courts or any judicial agency.